-Thankfully, one Business Insider employee enjoyed all three on her stay on the bay, with the female in question receiving a text from her host at 3 a.m., reading "Do you want to try," before showing up (heavily intoxicated), asking/telling the boyfriend "The girlfriend, she's cool, right?" and "We do the best we can here."
+Thankfully, one Business Insider employee enjoyed all three during his stay on the bay, with the girlfriend in question receiving a text from their host at 3am reading, "Do you want to try?" before he showed up and asked/told the boyfriend, "The girlfriend, she's cool, right?" and "We do the best we can here."
 He was probably coming from the poo party in the East Village.
 We get it.

-My own personal story...
+My own personal nightmare

-Though it was certainly not as horrific as most of the nightmares on this list, my own personal Airbnb disaster happened just a few weeks ago in a little town people call "Chicago."
-At 3 a.m., my girlfriend and I woke up to a pounding on our door, with no less than two dozen firemen standing in the frame.
-Apparently, gas leaks are horrifyingly unsafe and the barbershop beneath us was spewing more of the hot stuff than your Facebook friends on election day.
-We had to leave and find a hotel room, but at least we got to see three firemen sawing down a metal door lock at 4 a.m..
-So I have that going for me.
-And I can rest easy knowing that absolutely no XXX BBWs or poop-covered couches were involved.
+We had to leave and find a hotel room, but at least we got to see three firemen sawing down a metal door lock at 4am, so I have that going for me.
+And I can rest easy knowing that absolutely no "Big Beautiful Women" orgies or poop-covered couches were involved.
 I consider myself extremely lucky.

 Sign up here for our daily Thrillist email, and get your fix of the best in food/drink/fun.